- Home

 - Permit/Capacity Fees (checks only).
 Please see our fee schedule here.

-If your project is a remodel or a new connection, please submit a set of plans to plans@rvsd.org so that your fees can be calculated.
+If your project is a remodel or a new connection, please submit a set of plans to plans@rvsd.org.

 Completed permit application forms can be mailed in or dropped off at our office location.
 Incomplete applications will be rejected.